swapanpal/MiworkApp/README.md

       * than add onStop method to emidiately stop audio when user clicked home button after release code
       * than add code for AudioFocus
     11. Add play arrow button in list_item.xml file
+    12. add circular ripple animation code at
+         * Rapped all the view in mainActivity.xml file with FrameLayout and add attribute (android:background="?
+            android:attr/selectableItemBackground") in all view
+         * at word_list for all word list (android:drawSelectorOnTop="true")